 I wrote!
 Reader NotesGo to section

 In addition to Dylan Alba, more than two hundred students of the “Einstein” produced drawings, helped by their parents and teachers.
-All the paintings were part of an internal expo, in which the teachers selected half a dozen to send to the contest.
-Within that small choice was Dylan's work of art, which captivated Expochess judges.
+All the paintings were part of an internal expo, in which teachers selected half a dozen to send to the contest.
+Within that small election was Dylan's work of art, which captivated Expochess judges.